plone/training/voltoaddons/02-block-edit.rst

       }
     }

+Notice that by importing `'../../theme.config'` we're able to have access to Volto's LESS variables.

-And for the view, we'll fetch the data directly from Plone, in the frontend.
+For the view, we'll fetch the data directly from Plone and bring it to the client browser.

-Note: there are other possible approaches to this problem, including transforming the block data on outbound with a block serializer transformer, to automatically insert CSV file in the block.
-This approach has its merits but also difficulties given by current Volto code.
+Note: there are other possible approaches to this problem, including transforming the block data on outbound with a block serializer transformer, to automatically insert CSV file in the block and remove it on inbound (deserialization).
+By having it available separately we make it easier to reference the same date from multiple blocks.

 .. code-block:: jsx